Arsik36/Apprentice-Chef-Regression-Analysis/README.md

 Build a machine learning model to predict how much revenue to expect over the first year of each customer's life cycle.

 ### How to download and review my work
 Please follow the instructions below to download and review my work.
-The steps below assume that you have Jupyter Notebook installed on your computer.
+The steps below assume that you either have Jupyter Notebook installed on your computer, or are able to open files with the ".ipynb" extention.

 1. Download "Apprentice Chef - Regression Analysis.ipynb" from this repository.
-2. Open "Apprentice Chef - Regression Analysis.ipynb" in your Jupyter Notebook, but don't run it just yet.
+2. Open "Apprentice Chef - Regression Analysis.ipynb", but don't run it just yet.
 3. Download "Apprentice_Chef_Dataset.xlsx" and save it in your working directory.
 4. At this time, "Apprentice Chef - Regression Analysis.ipynb" will run without errors.
 5. Download "Apprentice_Chef_Data_Dictionary.xlsx" to learn more about metadata of each feature found in the dataset.